Still using our Classic Interface? Click here to view your help document

 - Attendance reasons are rarely aliased.
 The only time you would alias an attendance reason is if you wanted the incoming reason to be displayed differently in eduCLIMBER.
 For example, if you have an Attendance reason named Tardy-Excused and you just want it to display as Tardy you could create an alias.

-To learn more, visit the Uploads manual.
+To learn more about data validations, visit the Validating Data manual.